National tele mental health programme welcome step especially in view of long COVID: Experts | Business

 - India

-Healthcare experts on Tuesday said the proposed National Tele Mental Health Programme was a welcome step by the Centre, especially in view of the long COVID, but the Union Budget did not give adequate attention to other critical issues such as incentives for health insurance and skill development.
+Healthcare experts have welcomed the Centre's announcement of a National Tele Mental Health Programme, especially because of the long COVID, but highlighted that the Union Budget did not give adequate attention to other critical issues such as incentives for health insurance and skill development.

-Finance Minister Nirmala Sitharaman, while presenting the Budget-2022-23, said the programme will be launched to improve access to quality mental health counselling and care services which will consist of digital registries of health providers and health facilities, unique health identity, consent framework, and universal access to health facilities.
-Dr Girdhar Gyani, Director General, Association of Healthcare Providers (India), said the government's intent of focusing on setting up 23-mental health centers will be beneficial in general and more specifically for long COVID patients.
+Finance Minister Nirmala Sitharaman, while presenting the Budget-2022-23, said the program will be launched to improve access to quality mental health counseling and care services which will consist of digital registries of health providers and health facilities, unique health identity, consent framework, and universal access to health facilities.
+Dr. Girdhar Gyani, Director General, Association of Healthcare Providers (India), said the government's intent of focusing on setting up 23-mental health centers will be beneficial in general and more specifically for long COVID patients.

-“The expenditure on health sector is pegged at Rs 8,6606 crores compared to around 74, 000 crores in the current fiscal year, which is a marginal increase but coupled with the overall increase in capital expenditure, it is hoped that healthcare sector will get a boost. '''Provision of Rs 1 lakh crore interest-free loan to states will also have a positive impact on spending on healthcare infrastructure by states,” he said.
+''The expenditure on the health sector is pegged at Rs 86,606 crores compared to around 74,000 crores in the current fiscal year, which is a marginal increase but coupled with the overall increase in capital expenditure, it is hoped that the healthcare sector will get a boost. ''Provision of Rs 1 lakh crore interest-free loan to states will also have a positive impact on spending on healthcare infrastructure by states,'' he said.

-“However, a similar prioritisation of health is missing in this year's budget, especially as we are in the midst of a third wave of the pandemic,” the PFI said.
-Mini Varghese, Country Director, Nutrition International, India, said even though the increase in the budget outlay for the National Health Mission has been only 8.16 percent, from Rs 34947 crore (2021-22 RE) to Rs 37800 crore (2022-23 BE), for this and past allocations to be effective, a strengthened implementation is needed by creating an enabling environment.
+''However, a similar prioritization of health is missing in this year's budget, especially as we are in the midst of a third wave of the pandemic,'' the PFI said.
+Mini Varghese, Country Director, Nutrition International, India, said even though the increase in the budget outlay for the National Health Mission has been only 8.16 percent, from Rs 34,947 crore (2021-22 RE) to Rs 37,800 crore (2022-23 BE), for this and past allocations to be effective, a strengthened implementation is needed by creating an enabling environment.

-Out of Rs 86200.65 crore, Rs 83,000 crore have been allocated to the Department of Health and Family Welfare while Rs 3200 crore have been allocated to the Department of Health Research.
-PTI UZM RT RT
+Out of Rs 86,200.65 crore, Rs 83,000 crore have been allocated to the Department of Health and Family Welfare while Rs 3200 crore have been allocated to the Department of Health Research.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)